-The City of Sammamish has adopted the 2016 King County Surface Water Design Manual (2016 KCSWDM) in order to be in compliance with the Washington State Department of Ecology Phase II Municipal Stormwater permit.
-This Addendum to the 2016 KCSWDM defines how the requirements of the KCSWDM are to be implemented within the City of Sammamish.
-The Addendum specifies all changes, additions, and deletions to the 2016 KCSWDM to make it appropriate for use within the City of Sammamish.
-The 2016 KCSWDM along with this Addendum define the drainage requirements for development and redevelopment projects within the City.
+The City of Sammamish has adopted the 2021 King County Surface Water Design Manual (2021 KCSWDM) to comply with the Washington State Department of Ecology Phase II Municipal Stormwater permit.
+This Addendum to the 2021 KCSWDM defines how the requirements of the KCSWDM are to be implemented within the City of Sammamish.
+The Addendum specifies all changes, additions, and deletions to the 2021 KCSWDM to make it appropriate for use within the City of Sammamish.
+The 2021 KCSWDM along with this Addendum define the drainage requirements for development and redevelopment projects within the City.